 What maintenance is required for cavity wall insulation?

 CWI is a fit-and-forget option, so you won’t need to maintain the insulation itself.
 Improving ventilation and staying on top of general property upkeep will ensure your energy efficient home continues to perform as expected.

 Installing cavity wall insulation will help keep heat inside your home and reduce energy usage.
 But warm air carries more moisture, which can lead to damp and mould, so extra ventilation might need to be fitted as part of the upgrade.
 Some installers offer this as part of their service.
 Simple lifestyle changes can help manage humidity, too, such as opening windows when cooking, drying clothes outside where possible etc.

-‘With this level of insulation, you need appropriate ventilation,’ says Nigel Donohue.
-‘And having cavity wall insulation doesn’t mean that you can just turn your heating off.
-Problems with condensation and mould can happen when a home isn’t heated.’
+'With this level of insulation, you need appropriate ventilation,' says Nigel from the Insulation Assurance Authority.
+'And having cavity wall insulation doesn’t mean that you can just turn your heating off.
+Problems with condensation and mould can happen when a home isn’t heated.'

-Faults in your home’s structural fabric could expose your cavity walls to excess moisture and lead to problems with damp.
+Faults in your home’s structural fabric could expose your cavity walls to excess moisture and lead to problems with dampness coming through walls.
 So, keep on top of regular home maintenance.
 Your checklist will be similar to the pre-installation assessment: look for wall cracks, broken window seals, leaking gutters etc, and make sure vents aren’t blocked.

 If your property shows symptoms of damp that you think are caused by cavity wall insulation, this is where that professional-backed guarantee becomes important.
 Contact the company that did the job, arrange for them to assess your home and complete any remedial work needed.
 If they don’t help or they’ve gone bust, you’ll have your CIGA guarantee to fall back on.
 Install dehumidifiers where needed.